 If you’re thinking about turning your yearly charitable donations into a legacy, the first question you might consider is “how.”
 Two of the more common ways to create a charitable legacy are donor-advised funds and private foundations.

 The right choice for you likely depends on what you’re hoping to achieve.
 Dan Harris, national director of philanthropic services at U.S. Bank, says he always starts by asking clients what their goals are.
-If the client doesn’t have a clear goal in mind, he says looking at past donations is a good place to start.
-“They might ask themselves why they’re supporting specific organizations and not supporting others.
-They recognize that some gifts might be more meaningful.”
+If a clear goal doesn’t emerge, he says looking at past donations is a good place to start.
+“You might ask yourself why you’re supporting specific organizations and not supporting others.
+You’ll recognize that some gifts might be more meaningful.”

 Having a goal in mind can make a big difference as you determine whether a donor-advised fund or private foundation is better equipped to help you achieve it.